 Dr. Williams has also developed a passion for humanitarian work at home and abroad.
-Every February, he hosts one of the largest clinics in Washington County during the national Give Kids A Smile campaign.
-In the past, Dr. Williams has traveled to remote areas of Guatemala, India, Honduras, and the islands of Samoa with Wide Open Humanitarian.
-He also traveled to Peru with Southern Cross Humanitarian in 2005 and 2006.
+For years, he hosted one of the largest clinics in Washington County during the national Give Kids A Smile campaign.
+Since 2005, Dr. Williams has traveled annually to remote areas of the world including most of Central America, Peru, Ecuador, Samoa, India, and Nepal providing dentistry to thousands of people, many of whom have never seen a dentist.

 Shortly after one of these trips was when he and Dr. Scott Dyer co-founded Wide Open Humanitarian, Inc. Established in 2007, this not-for-profit organization brings dental relief to the poorest of the poor throughout the world, instructs the dentists in these remote areas regarding practical techniques, and helps pave the way for future organizations to set up ongoing clinics.

-Dr. Williams has been married to his lovely wife, Michelle, for more than 20 years.
+Dr. Williams has been married to his lovely wife, Michelle, for almost 30 years.
 Together they are raising seven children.
 They can often be found coaching youth soccer or basketball, as well as cheering at their children’s sporting and musical events.
 They enjoy time as a family through activities such as swimming, hiking, backpacking, cycling, and working or playing in the yard together.

 Dr. Williams’ adventurous spirit is reflected not only through what he does for others but also how he chooses to enjoy his time away.
-Dr. Williams has participated in several Sprint, Olympic, and half-Ironman distance triathlons.
+Dr. Williams has participated in several Sprint, Olympic, half Ironman, and full Ironman distance triathlons.
 He also works with young men ages 16-18 in church, taking them on regular high adventure activities.